nlv8/agreed/raft-essentials.md

 ### Does the definition of commitment include the leader itself?

-The leader is included in the calculation of majorities, except in the case of joint consensus for the specific case where the leader is not part of the new configuration.
+The leader is included in the calculation of majorities, except in the case of configuration changes for the specific case where the leader is not part of the new configuration.